The IP Landscape Has Changed: But Has Your Strategy?

 Mr. Sheikerz has a computer science degree (B.S.) from Virginia Polytechnic Institute and State University (Virginia Tech), a law degree (J.D.) from the University Of New Hampshire School Of Law, Franklin Pierce Center for Intellectual Property, and an intellectual property degree (M.S.) from the University of New Hampshire School of Law, Franklin Pierce Center for Intellectual Property.

 Mr. Sheikerz is admitted to practice in the state of Florida and in Washington, District of Columbia (D.C.), and before the U.S. Patent and Trademark Office (USPTO).
 Mr. Sheikerz holds memberships in the Florida and D.C.
 Bars and in the American Intellectual Property Law Association (AIPLA).

-Todd R. Walters is the Chair of the firm’s Patent Office Litigation practice.
-He is the current Chair of the Patent Trial and Appeal Board (PTAB) Trial Committee of the American Intellectual Property Law Association (AIPLA) and the current Chair of the USPTO Post Grant and Inter Partes Practice Committee of the American Bar Association-Intellectual Property Law (ABA-IPL) section.
+Todd R. Walters is the Chair of the firm’s Patent Office Litigation practice and Co-Chair of the Intellectual Property section.
+He is a current Vice Chair of IPO U.S. Post-Grant Patent Office Practice Committee.
+He is the past Chair of the Patent Trial and Appeal Board (PTAB) Trial Committee of the American Intellectual Property Law Association (AIPLA) and the past Chair of the USPTO Post Grant and Inter Partes Practice Committee of the American Bar Association-Intellectual Property Law (ABA-IPL) section.
 He has previously served as a member of the firm’s Board of Directors, and Executive Management team and Co-leader of the IP Section.
 He has previously served as Chair of the Interference Committee of the AIPLA.
 He has also served as Vice-chair of the Interference Committee of the Intellectual Property Owners (IPO) association for approximately ten years.